How Your Genes Affect Your Child’s Appearance

-Currently, you can predict the physical appearance your child will have based on their genetics with a significant margin of accuracy.
+Currently, you can predict the physical appearance your child will have based on their genetics with only a small margin of error.
 Learn how it works in this article!

-Currently, you can predict the physical appearance your child will have based on their genetics with a significant margin of accuracy.
-Advances in this field give you the possibility to imagine a little bit.
-However, there is still much to be learned.
+Currently, we can predict the physical appearance your child will have based on their genetics, with only a small margin of error.
+Advances in this field have given us the ability to guess pretty accurately, but we still have a lot to learn.

 This is possible thanks to the fact that there are two kinds of genes:

 These are genes that are in your DNA.
 As their name indicates, they overpower the rest.
 As a result, they are the ones that appear more often in your children based on their genes.

 These are weaker.
 But that doesn’t mean they go away.
 These weaker genes might not affect your child’s appearance, but it could affect their child, one generation down the line.

 Today, we’re going to look at some of the genetic information that can help predict what your child will look like.